sandeepgit05/Bank-Management-System/README.md

 # Bank Management System
- All Banking jobs can be done by using this
+ All Banking jobs can be done by using this.